IdanRosenzweig/Networking-Framework/readme.md

+# Comprehensive Networking Framework and Tools Suite

-# overview
+## overview
+I developed a comprehensive networking framework designed primarily for high-performance packet analysis and processing.

-this project includes core networking software implemented from zero:
+This robust framework supports most modern protocols (specifically the TCP/IP protocol suite) and contains further core networking software and logic, all implemented from zero.

-* low-level packet analysis and processing framework (similar to the netfilter framework on linux)
-* raw implementation of common networking protocols
-* aggregation of protocols into widely used protocol stacks and packets

-in addition, this project contains many networking tools and classes that are built entirely on top of these networking capabilities:
+In addition, I implemented various networking tools and utilities which are all built entirely on top of the networking capabilities of the framework.
+Those include:
 * servers
 * clients
 * device scanners